ZHANGJIALELLLLL/CP3407.2026/design.md

 ---

 # 14. Current Limitations
-- No server-side session/token validation for normal user requests (see §6.4, §9).
+- No server-side session/token validation for normal user requests — see §6.4 and the "User-facing route protection" row in §9.
-- CORS currently allows all origins.
+- CORS rejects unlisted browser origins, but allows any request with no Origin header or a `null` origin (see the "CORS restriction" row in §9) — not a full restriction.
-- `backend/db/schema.sql` only covers the schema as of Iteration 2; `post_likes` and the group tables are added by `backend/migrate.js` instead (see §7.3) — the two files together, not `schema.sql` alone, are the full source of truth.
+- `backend/db/schema.sql` includes the group tables directly, but `post_likes` is still added separately by `backend/migrate.js` (see §7.3) — `schema.sql` + `migrate.js` together, not `schema.sql` alone, are the full source of truth.
 - The four group categories (Academic, Friendship, Mental Health, Another) are enforced by the frontend's dropdown and by client-side validation, but not by the API itself — see §6.6.
 - Group chat may use periodic polling rather than WebSockets.
 - University resource information must be verified before deployment.